OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 A :class:`.ChemicalSystem` **does** include information, where present, on:

-* the chemical models to be simulated, i.e. which atoms are present and their bonds
-* exact protonation state of both the protein and ligand
+* exact atomic information (including protonation state) of protein, ligands, co-factors, and any crystallographic waters
-* the exact pose of a ligand or conformation of a protein
+* atomic positions of all explicitly  ligand or conformation of a protein
-* the presence of any crystallographic waters
+* the abstract definition of the solvation environment, if present

 It **does not** include any information on: